Author

 Dolphins GM Chris Grier downplayed Hill's comments and said they've had productive talks since to hopefully keep Hill heading into next season.
 But make no mistake, things have gotten awkward in Miami.

-FloridaBet.com has developed exclusive odds projecting where Hill will play next season.
+FloridaBet.com has developed exclusive odds projecting where Hill will play this upcoming season.

 Disclaimer: These odds are for information purposes only and are not available through licensed sportsbooks in surrounding states.
 Sports betting is only legal in Florida via Hard Rock Bet, but our site is monitoring what happens in Miami and will let you know when sportsbooks like DraftKings and BetMGM become available.